mapbox/mapbox-sdk-py/docs/uploads.md

 ## Usage

 Upload any supported file to your account using the ``Uploader``.
+The file object must be opened in binary mode (`rb`) and produce bytes when read, not unicode strings.

 The name of the destination dataset can be any string of <= 32 chars.
 Choose one suited to your application or generate one using, e.g., `uuid.uuid4().hex`.
 In the example below, we use a string defined in a test fixture.